R-unic/Luay/README.md

 using(std)
 using(util)

-Array = class "Array" do
+local Array = class "Array" do
     function Array.new()
         return constructor(Array, function(self)
             self.cache = {}